Peter165078/Team22_IT5006_Predictive_Policing_AY2526Sem2/README.md

 - integrated online deployment support for the Team22 dashboard and prediction pages
 - an `Agency Map Demo` page adapted from the JIaDLu NIBRS agency-level interface
 - bundled cloud-safe NIBRS demo archives under `apps/dashboard/demo_assets/`
-- preserved STGNN research code from Lu Jiadong under `src/experimental/jiadong_stgnn/`
+- a preserved STGNN research module under `src/experimental/jiadong_stgnn/`

 In short, Phase 3 is not just a deployment wrapper here.
 It is the final integrated system that combines:

 - Team22's Chicago dashboard and modeling workflow
 - external NIBRS generalization and agency-level demo interaction
-- Lu Jiadong's spatiotemporal STGNN modeling contribution
+- an additional spatiotemporal STGNN modeling track preserved for inspection and reproduction

 ---